Synthetixio/synthetix-docs/content/governance.md

 SCCPs live in the same repository and website as SIPs do, but have a [slightly different specification](https://github.com/Synthetixio/SIPs/blob/master/SCCP/sccp-1.md).

-!!! bug
-    SIPs (and SCCPs) can be rejected, but the rejected status is not provided in the status enumeration in SIP-1 or SCCP-1.

 ## Community Governance Calls

 Community governance calls are a venue for the Synthetix team to consult with the community.
 These calls occur on a semi-regular basis and typically have a pre-set agenda of issues to be discussed and resolved.
 This complements Discord as a central component of the team's commitment to transparency and community engagement on the path to full decentralisation.
 Upcoming community governance calls are announced on the [Synthetix blog](https://blog.synthetix.io/); [here](https://blog.synthetix.io/summary-community-governance/) are the minutes from the first governance call.